za3k/za3k.com/archive/invincible.md

 | 6    | Scratches the itch on my | pet         | or I'd have to assume my ultimate form            |

 ### Making Obstacles (for Villains)
 1. Design a series of 4-8 **Obstacles** for the Heroes to face as they go through your lair.
 Each one is written on an index card.
-Don't show the Obstacles to other players.
+Don't show the Obstacles to the Heroes.
     - Describe each Obstacle in a few words, writing it legibly on the front of an index card.
 For example, write "goblin horde".
 It could be a minion, a trap, a secret door, or anything else at all.
     - Make your Obstacles interesting, cool, or sexy.
-You are trying to get the players to come to your lair, not the lair one of the other Villains, so they can defeat you.
+You are trying to get the Heroes to come to your lair, not the lair one of the other Villains, so they can defeat you.
     - For each Obstacle, assign a **Level** to the obstacle between 0 and 6, which you write secretly on the back.
     - You can make any number of Obstacles with any Level.
 For beginners, use 5 obstacles with these levels: 1, 2, 3, 4, 5.
     - You, the Villain, are always the final Obstacle.
 Give yourself a card too.
 Your Level is 8.
 2. For each Obstacle, roll its stats using the table below.
 For each column, roll a d6 and add the Level you wrote down.
 If the "Goblin Horde" was Level 1, you would roll a d6 and add 1 for each column.
 If you get "impossible" three times, reroll the obstacle.
 3. Write down the results on the back of the index card, beneath the Level. **For example, one card might say "Goblin Horde" on the front.
 On the back, you might have written: "Level 1, Physical 2, Mental 3, Spirit 1, Loot 1, HP -1".**
-3. Get ready to describe the first obstacle in your dungeon aloud, as described below.
+3. Get ready to describe the first obstacle in your dungeon aloud, as explained below.
-4. Stack your index cards neatly, so only the front of the first Obstacle is visible to players.
+4. Stack your index cards neatly, so only the front of the first Obstacle is visible to Heroes.

 | d6 + Level | Physical Difficulty | Mental Difficulty | Spirit Difficulty | Loot                     | Failure
 |------------|---------------------|-------------------|-------------------|--------------------------|----------|